JamesSampsan/RedditMonitor/README.md

 # Reddit Post Notifier

-Get notified for new Reddit posts that match your search criteria.
+Get notified for new Reddit posts that match your search criteria with included/excluded support.

 ![](/assets/screenshot.jpg)